tpayne/terraform-examples/README.md

 *  "azure-cli": "2.23.0",
 *  "azure-cli-core": "2.23.0",
 *  "azure-cli-telemetry": "1.0.6"

+Once you have confirmed the above, then you can...

+* Goto a temporary directory and create a project directory
+* Clone the repo

 #### Running the Loose samples
 To run the loose samples, do the following...